erdogant/bnlearn/docs/source/UseCases.rst

 Make inferences
 ^^^^^^^^^^^^^^^^^^^

 When you are at this part, you combined your expert knowledge with a data set!
 Now we can make inferences which allows to ask questions to the model.
-I will demonstrate a few questions.
+Let me demonstrate a few questions.

 **Question 1**